jairomer/heuristic_search_assignment/README.md

 ### WTF is this.

-This is the C++ implementation of an advanced algorithm's class assignment from school.
+This is the C++ implementation of an advanced algorithm's class assignment from university.

-It is a version of the vehicle problem in heuristic search or AI that uses A\* to find the optimal sequence of movements of a vehicle over a map with passengers to transport them to their destinations.
+It is a version of the vehicle problem in heuristic search or AI that uses A\* to find the optimal sequence of movements of a vehicle over a map with passengers to transport them to their destinations and then come back to the initial station, minimizing the total cost.

-If you want to know more about this thing, send me an email.
+If you want to know more about this thing, send me an [email](jairomer@protonmail.com).

 ## Compilation